Banana production in Ecuador: Environmental and humanitarian concerns

-There are several issues related to the adverse environmental impact due to production of bananas.
+Plastic waste

 One issue is of waste management, particularly of plastic bags that are tied to the plants and the fruits during the stages of its growth.
-Of these bags, the blue colour bags are reported to have toxic effect of Chlorpyrifos, which are not controlled and found strewn all over the place.
+Of these bags, the blue colour bags are reported to have toxic effect of Chlorpyrifos, which are not controlled and found discarded near plantations.
+A study on Cavendish banana plantations in Costa Rica found that in 1993 the industry generated 3,055,830 tons of waste.
+This total includes plastics, cardboard, chemicals, and biological waste.
+For comparison, also in 1993, Costa Rica exported only 952,776 tons of bananas.
+The process for growing Cavendish bananas industrially is the same worldwide.

+Chemical waste and impacts on human health

 Aerial spraying of insecticides takes place with about 25 such cycles of spraying in a year.
-This is a major issue as the people both in the banana production process as in the spraying process are exposed to the toxic effects of such spraying.
+This is a major issue as the people both in the banana production process and in the spraying process are exposed to the toxic effects of the chemicals.
 Not only the plantation but also houses, animals and water bodies are affected by the spray.
-Testing of water samples from affected areas has revealed calixin and also organophosphates.
+Testing of water samples from affected areas has revealed the presence of calixin and organophosphates.
 These toxics can lead to toxicant-induced loss of tolerance (TILT).
-While aerial spraying is one aspect of the problem manual spraying has much greater impact in the field as the task is sublet to contractors whose employees performing the task are not employed by the plantation and they use highly toxic products such as Mocap (Ethoprophos), and they usually work without any protective cover.
+Researchers have documented that exposure to these toxins can result in respiratory, neurological, and dermatological issues.
+While aerial spraying is one aspect of the problem, manual spraying has much greater impact in the field as the task is sublet to contractors whose employees performing the task are not employed by the plantation.
+They use highly toxic products such as Mocap (Ethoprophos), and they usually work without any protective cover.
+On farms where workers were frequently exposed to agricultural chemicals, anomalies in buccal epithelial cells were between 24% and 80% more frequent than was found in the cells of Ecuadorian farmers on ecological farms that avoid chemical pesticides.
+The rate of these anomalies is significant as it represents a increased cancer risk in plantation workers.
+A 1996 study in Costa Rica found a 10% increase in the likelihood of sterility, cancer, and organ damage among people associated with the banana industry.
+Additionally, the threat these chemicals pose to the local environment is a serious concern.
+Large scale freshwater contamination due to the proliferation of pesticides is a threat.
+Soil exposed to these chemicals can also become toxic and unusable to local plant and animal species.